 - 1 teaspoon McCormick Lemon Extract

-Place butter in bowl and mix (with hand-held mixer or stand mixer) until light.
+- Place butter in bowl and mix (with hand-held mixer or stand mixer) until light.
 Add in confectioners sugar and extract.
-(If frosting is too think it can be thinned with a little milk.)
+Mix until fully combined.
+(If frosting is too thick it can be thinned with a little milk.)

 Let me know if you try this super easy and delicious cake!
 Photography by Ashlee Marie.